 The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
 Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear-and-tear on the pilings and dock.

 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed riprap protection and piling may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
-The bank is vegetated, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods and exposed portions of the protective structure could be vulnerable to future events.
+The covered floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement.
+The fixed features may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+For example, the pilings appear to be at a sufficient height to withstand projected changes in water levels, but additional fortification may be needed, because the pilings help anchor the mechanized boat lift and damage to these pilings could lead to a public safety hazard.
+The bank is also vegetated, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.